Skip To Main Content

 Aviation Logo

-Aviation students must follow the directions found here https://www.greenriver.edu/ctedualcredit/ to be awarded the Green River college credits.
+Aviation students must follow the directions found on their CTE Dual Credits website to be awarded the Green River college credits.

 Pacific NW College Credit